 The device's digital circuitry is powered by the voltage applied to the VCC pin.
-In case of a $V{CC}$ disconnection, the logic part is supplied by the VPWR pin.
+If VCC is disconnected, the logic part is supplied by the VBAT pin.

-The output driver for SPI signals, CLK pin (wake feedback) and OUT6 are supplied by the VCC pin only.
-This pin shall be protected externally, in case of a reverse polarity, or in case of high-voltage disturbance.
+The output driver for SPI signals, CLK pin (wake feedback), and OUT6 are supplied by the VCC pin only.
+This pin must be protected externally in case of a reverse polarity, and in case of a high-voltage disturbance.